Onboarding: Introduction to cobby

 - Understand what cobby does and why it exists

-- Connect to your shop and explore the cobby Portal
+- Connect to your shop and explore the cobby Portal's administrative features

-- Navigate the Excel interface and its components
+- Navigate the Excel interface and discover its powerful capabilities

 - Save your changes back to your online shop

-- Understand the difference between Excel and the cobby Portal
+- Understand the distinct roles of Excel (operational) and the Portal (administrative)

 Time to complete: About 20-25 minutes